NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 - modify code to be missingness at the hourly level
 - plot customers out values that we have
 - bring data into FASSE and make analytic dataset.
+- identify outages by percentile rather than cut point